 Key actions of intervention development

-Key actions for developers to consider are summarised in Table 1.
+Key actions for developers to consider are summarised in Table 1 and explored in more detail throughout the rest of the paper.
 It may not be possible or desirable for developers to address all these actions during their development process, and indeed some may not be relevant to every problem or context.
 The recommendation made here is that developers consider the relevance and importance of these actions to their situation both at the start of, and throughout, the development process.

 These key actions are set out in Table 1 in what appears to be a sequence.
 However, in practice these actions are addressed in a dynamic way.
 That is, undertaken in parallel and revisited regularly as the intervention evolves, or they interact with each other when learning from one action influences plans for other actions.
 These actions are explored in more detail below and presented in a logic model for intervention development (Figure 1).
-A logic model is a diagram of how an intervention is proposed to work, showing mechanisms by which an intervention influences the proposed outcomes.12 The short and long term effects of successful intervention development were informed by the qualitative interviews with developers and wider stakeholders.6
+A logic model is a diagram of how an intervention is proposed to work, showing mechanisms by which an intervention influences the proposed outcomes.[11]
+The short and long term effects of successful intervention development were informed by the qualitative interviews with developers and wider stakeholders.[7]